How to Set Up AWS Athena with CUR for Cloud Cost Analysis

 3. Set Up Scheduled Queries for Automation: Scheduling recurring queries in Athena allows for ongoing monitoring of your cloud expenditures.
 Automate commonly used queries to run daily or weekly, and export the results to Amazon QuickSight or an S3 bucket for further visualization and reporting.

-4. Security Considerations: Ensure that the permissions to the S3 bucket storing the CUR are correctly configured.
+4. Security Considerations: Ensure the permissions to the S3 bucket storing the CUR are correctly configured.
 Least-privilege access should be applied, allowing only authorized services and users to access sensitive billing data.

 5. Make CUR Data Actionable with Visual Analytics: By integrating AWS Athena with Amazon QuickSight, you can create interactive dashboards and reports that present your cloud spending data in a user-friendly format.